 Diaper rash is a common skin condition in babies.
-Usually, the rash is due to irritation caused by the diaper, but it can have other causes not related to diaper use.
+Usually, the rash is due to irritation caused by the diaper and moisture, but it can have other causes.

 - scaly skin

-Rashes also can be caused by skin infection due to yeast or bacteria.
-If infection related, signs include:
+Rashes also can be caused by a skin infection due to yeast or bacteria.
+If the rash is due to an infection, signs may include:

 - red bumps